Spicy Lamb Kabobs

 - Peel cucumber and remove seeds.
 Place cucumber in a food processor; cover and process until finely chopped.
 Remove half of cucumber; set aside.
 Process remaining cucumber until pureed.
 Combine pureed cucumber and reserved cucumber; stir in the sour cream, lemon juice and seasonings.
 Refrigerate for at least 1 hour.

-- In a small bowl, combine the first seven kabob ingredients.
-Pour 1-1/2 cups marinade into a large resealable plastic bag; add the lamb.
-Seal bag and turn to coat; refrigerate for at least 1 hour.
+- In a small bowl, combine the first 7 kabob ingredients.
+Pour 1-1/2 cups marinade into a shallow dish; add the lamb and turn to coat.
+Cover and refrigerate for at least 1 hour.
 Cover and refrigerate remaining marinade for basting.

 - Drain and discard marinade.
-On eight metal or soaked wooden skewers, alternately thread lamb, pineapple and tomatoes.
+On 8 metal or soaked wooden skewers, alternately thread lamb, pineapple and tomatoes.

 - In a large bowl, combine the lettuces, onions, tomato, sprouts, grapes and walnuts; sprinkle with cheese.
 Set aside.